otrv4/otrv4-prekey-server/otrv4-prekey-server.md

   phi = "alice@jabber.net" || "prekeys.xmpp.org"
 ```

-### Server's Identifier
+### Prekey Server's Identifier

-For the interactive DAKE performed by a publisher and the untrusted server, an
+For the interactive DAKE performed by a publisher and the untrusted Prekey
-identifier is needed.
-In the case of the untrusted sever, this value will be
+Server, an identifier is needed.
+This value will be denoted as "Server's
-denoted as "Server Identifier".
+Identifier".

-In any case, it should be hash of the server's username concatenated with the
+In any case, it should be hash of the Prekey Server's identity concatenated with
-server's long-term public key's fingerprint.
+the Prekey Server's long-term public key's fingerprint.

 ```
-Server's Indentifier (PREKEY-SERVER-ID):
+Prekey Server's Indentifier (PREKEY-SERVER-ID):
-  Server's identity (DATA)
+  Prekey Server's identity (DATA)
   Fingerprint (DATA)
 ```

-For a prekey server that uses XMPP, this must be the prekey server's bare JID
+For a Prekey Server that uses XMPP, this must be the Prekey Server's bare JID
 (for example, prekey.xmpp.org) and its long-term public key's fingerprint:

 ```
-  server's identifier = "prekey.xmpp.org" || "8625CE01F8D06586DC5B58BB1DC7D9C74F42FB07"
+  Prekey Server's identifier = "prekey.xmpp.org" || "8625CE01F8D06586DC5B58BB1DC7D9C74F42FB07"
 ```

 ## Key Management

-In the interactive DAKE between the publisher and the prekey server, long-term
+In the interactive DAKE between the publisher and the Prekey Server, long-term
 Ed448 keys and ephemeral Elliptic Curve Diffie-Hellman (ECDH) keys are used.
 Notice that if this DAKE is only used for deniable authentication, the shared
 secret derived during the DAKE should be discarded.
 Nevertheless, this shared
 secret can be used with the Double Ratchet Algorithm to either encrypt the
-channel or by untrusted prekey server to encrypt the stored prekey messages
+channel or by untrusted Prekey Server to encrypt the stored prekey messages
-(note that it must handle them out decrypted to the retrieving party).
+(note that the Prekey Server, nevertheless, must handle them out decrypted to
+the retrieving party).

 ### Shared secrets

 ```
   SK_ecdh:
-    The serialized ECDH shared secret computed from an ECDH exchange, serialized as a 'POINT'.
+    The serialized ECDH shared secret computed from an ECDH exchange, serialized as a 'POINT', as define in "Encoding and Decoding" section of the OTRv4 protocol.
   SK:
-    The Shared secret is the final shared secret derived from both the ECDH shared secret: 'KDF(0x01 || SK_ecdh)'.
+    The Shared secret is the shared secret derived from the ECDH shared secret:
+    'KDF(0x01 || SK_ecdh)'.
 ```

 ### Generating Shared Secrets